 - 3.1 Each selected curator will enter into an agreement with the City that will include dates for installation and deinstallation of the artwork, an opening event, and the time-based component of the exhibition. - The City will communicate only with the curator.
-The curator will be responsible for all communications with the individual artists regarding installation, deinstallation, opening event and time-based component. - The curator is responsible for arrangement of the artwork and will be assisted in the hanging of the artwork by the City's Arts Manager.
+The curator will be responsible for all communications with the individual artists regarding installation, deinstallation, opening event and time-based component. - The curator is responsible for arrangement of the artwork and will be assisted in the hanging of the artwork by the City's Arts Program Manager.

-All arrangements for building entry will be made through the City's Arts Manager.
+All arrangements for building entry will be made through the City's Arts Program Manager.

 - Exhibitions must be installed on the City-provided hardware.
-Artwork may not be installed where there is no hanging system already in place. - 3.5 Each artwork will be accompanied by an identification card stating the title of the artwork, artist's name, media, and the name of the exhibition.
-The information will be provided by the curator, and the cards will be designed and printed by the City.
+Artwork may not be installed where there is no hanging system already in place. - 3.5 Each artwork will be accompanied by an identification card stating the title of the artwork, artist's name, medium, and the name of the exhibition.
+The information will be provided by the curator, and the cards will be designed and printed by the City. - 3.6 Artwork may not be sold during exhibition.
+Sales prices may not be displayed, but the Curator may be noted on exhibition cover (1) card as the point of contact for inquiries. - 3.7 The City reserves the right to cancel or discontinue an exhibition at any time, with or without cause and with or without notice to the artist or public.